How The Products Are Made

 Beading

-A beading machine, also known as a 'Jenny' is used to make a decorative shape at the top of the pot.
-This serves two purposes, it adds to the aesthetic of the pot but also adds strength to the rim.
+A beading machine, also known as a 'Jenny' or 'swager' is used to make a decorative shape in copper.
+This serves two purposes, it adds to the aesthetic but also adds strength.

 Step 7